cdahlqvist/rankin/drivers/example/README.md

 ### index_size
 This operation determines the total primary and total size of all indices that make up an index pattern.

+### no_op
+This operation performs no work at all and always returns OK.

 ## Example Configuration File
 Below is a sample configuration file that shows how the driver can be invoked.
 In this example a single worker will be used to generate 2 requests per second.
 The mix of operations will be 1/6 **ping**, 1/6 **cluster_health**, 1/6 **cluster_stats**, 1/6 **index_size** and 1/3 **count** operations for two different index patterns.
 All count operations taking longer than 200 ms will be counted as having breached the SLA.